eldrgeek/Plasmo/packages/mcp-server/PROXY_STATUS.md

 ## Implementation Details

 ### FastMCP Proxy Process
-1. Shim creates `StreamableHttpTransport` to development server
+1. Proxy creates `StreamableHttpTransport` to development server
 2. `FastMCP.as_proxy()` automatically discovers all server capabilities
 3. All tools, resources, and prompts are seamlessly forwarded
-4. Additional shim monitoring tools are added
+4. Additional proxy monitoring tools are added
 5. Connection recovery and error handling managed by FastMCP

 ### Error Handling